pyZerrenner/DOPpy/README.md

 - Very old DOP2000 file versions might not be read correctly.
 The script was tested with file version `'BINWDOPV4.06.1'` .

 ## Changelog
+v2.11:
+- Corrected processing of the DOP3000 `'aquisitionRate'`-parameter.
+- The methods `DOPBase._read` and `DOPBase._refine` now raise an exception if they are called directly or are not redefined by a subclass.
+- Added the ability to replace parameter values from the file.
+See the `DOP` docstring for details.

 v2.10:
 - Optimized code for reading the BDD-files (for `DOP2000` and `DOP3000`), which is now less memory intensive.
 This allows larger files to be read faster and with less possibility of an `Memory Error`.
 The raw measurement data from the file are by default not saved any more.
 This behaviour can be changed by setting the `saveMeas` argument to `True` in the `DOP`-function.
 - Transformed certain parameters from their raw value to sensible ones used by the DOP-software.
 The raw parameter values are stored with an suffix `'_file'` to the parameter name.
 Examples: emitting power, TGC mode, sampling volume (`DOP3000` only), spatial filter bandwidth, sensitivity.